strapi/strapi/docs/3.x.x/en/guides/responses.md

 Strapi integrates [Boom](https://github.com/hapijs/boom): a set of utilities for returning HTTP errors.
 Every Boom’s functions are accessible through the `ctx.response`.

 You can also override responses based on them status.
 Please read the [configuration responses](../configurations/configurations.md#responses) for that.

+> Note: Every Boom's functions is delegated to the context.
+It means that `ctx.notFound` is a shortcut to `ctx.response.notFound`.

 ### API Reference